 Farrans Lookout

 Farrans Lookout is a stunning vantage point located 16 kilometers from Corryong, offering sweeping views of the Snowy Mountain Ranges, surrounding farmland, and the Murray River flats year-round.
-It’s especially famous for its picturesque winter views of snow-capped mountains.
-Visitors can enjoy a shaded picnic table, an observation deck, and informative storyboards, making it an…
+It’s especially famous for its picturesque winter views of snow-capped mountains – encapsulating two of Australia’s most renowned natural landmarks in one view—the Murray River and the…

 Read More